MicrosoftDocs/powerbi-docs/articles/powerbi-admin-administering-power-bi-in-your-organization.md

    ms.date="09/16/2016"
    ms.author="asaxton"/>

 # Administering Power BI in your organization

 Microsoft Power BI enables users to visualize data, share discoveries, and collaborate in intuitive new ways.
 To learn more, see [Get started with Power BI](powerbi-service-get-started.md).

-Adminsitration of Power BI can occur in several locations.
+Administration of Power BI can occur in several locations.
 Here are two common locations.

 > [AZURE.NOTE] Your account needs to be marked as a **Global Admin**, within Office 365 or Azure Active Directory, to get access to the Power BI admin portal.